Best mountain bike tires 2024 – top-rated trail, XC, and gravity options for ultimate grip and speed

 Limited options and availability

-Specialized has completely reworked its rubber compound on the Butcher for its latest release, and what it has come up with is the T9 Grid Trail.
+Specialized has completely reworked its rubber compound on the Butcher and come up with the T9 Grid Trail.
 Long story short, the T9 uses a slow rebound damping compound to provide predictable grip and handling in an impressive range of conditions.

 Read our full review to find out why the Specialized Butcher is the best trail tire on the market.